pcsukumar/pands-project/README.md

-<font color=blue>Sepal length ranges from 4.3 cm to 7.9 cm with a mean of 5.8 cm and standard deviation 0.82.
+Sepal length ranges from 4.3 cm to 7.9 cm with a mean of 5.8 cm and standard deviation 0.82.
 Sepal width ranges from 1 cm to 6.9 cm with a mean of 3.1 cm and standard deviation 0.43.
 Petal length ranges from 1.0 cm to 6.9 cm with a mean 3.75 cm and standard deviation 1.76.
-Petal width ranges from 0.1 cm to 2.5 cm with a mean 1.19 cm and standard deviation 0.76.</font>
+Petal width ranges from 0.1 cm to 2.5 cm with a mean 1.19 cm and standard deviation 0.76.

 #### Find the mean for each class